 Well, I have found that depending on where you are, Go-Jek drivers are more accessible than Grab drivers, or vice versa.
 So I have both apps just in case.

-The costs between the two apps are nearly the same, in my experience.
+The costs of the two apps are nearly the same, in my experience.

 But here are the main differences: